 Ten editions, each consisting of approximately 36-to-40pp, are published per year - one per month, excluding August and January.
-Print and running costs are funded by advertising, public donations, and subscriptions from readers resident without Callander.
+Print and running costs are funded by almost entirely by advertising.

-Current distribution of the main edition is 1900.
-A copy is hand-delivered to every home and business in the town.
-Large-print versions are also produced and distributed to visually-impaired residents.
+Current distribution is 1,950 with a copy hand-delivered to every household and most businesses in the Callander area.
+A large print edition is also produced and distributed to visually impaired residents.

 OTHER SECTIONS (we are currently updating)